Knowledge Machine Research Group

 Types of tacit knowledge include hands-on skills, special know-how, intuitions, and the like.
 Michael Polanyi, the first to distinguish tacit from explicit knowledge, stated "We can know more than we can tell."

 Sure, almost any kind of knowledge is initially tacit.
 All intellectual activity of person goes in sub-consciousness, and therefore does not need words.
 Words appear at a level of consciousness (co-knowledge), which is many times poorer than sub-consciousness.

 Any kind of data will be useless if a man has very little own knowledge.
 Therefore people need to learn to work effectively.
 And in many cases IT can help.
 For example, you can use distance learning...
 But evidently it is very time-consuming activity and, therefore, amount of knowledge learned is small comparatively to all existing knowledge.

 There is great amount of applicable knowledge in the world.
 Before using a man should learn it.
 To learn it is the task far beyond possibilities of any man.
 We are becoming richer in knowledge but can not use our treasures.
 Oddly enough?

 We see the following solution.
-There is need to develop such a machine that has an ability to accept explicit knowledge found in printed sources (books, articles, databases) as knowledge elements (3-parts stable memory patterns) and transform it into machine-simulated tacit knowledge in a form of intellectual activity support systems.
+There is need to develop such a machine that has an ability to accept explicit knowledge found in printed/spoken sources (books, articles, databases) as knowledge elements (3-parts stable memory patterns) and transform it into machine-simulated tacit knowledge in a form of intellectual activity support systems.
+We call it knowledge machine.
+It was developed as an alternative to traditional Artificial Intelligence.
+The goal is to assist human intellect on every step of its activity, accept human knowledge and develop new knowledge together with people.
+The activity of IMK could be verified by human expert on every stage.
 These e-knowledge systems could be used both for adaptive learning and on-line consulting.